Dornier Do 17: Design

-The bomb bay accommodated four bomb racks, the No. 5 for SC50 bombs and two ETC 500 racks to carry heavier loads of up to 500 kg each.
+The bomb bay had four bomb racks, the No. 5 for SC50 bombs and two ETC 500 racks to carry heavier loads of up to 500 kg each.
 A Lotfe A, or B bombsight was issued together with the BZA-2 aperture (a modernised optical lens system).
-The aircraft's bomb bay allowed two options.
-The first was to carry four 250 kg bombs for a load of 1000 kg, which reduced aircraft range.
+The bomb bay allowed two options, one was to carry four 250 kg bombs for a load of 1000 kg, which reduced aircraft range.
 With half the maximum load, ten 50 kg bombs, additional fuel tanks could be placed into the forward part of the bomb bay to increase range.
 The bomb aimer aimed the bombs via the Lotfe (A, B or C 7/A, depending on the variant) bomb sight which was in the left side of the nose compartment directly under and forward of the pilot.
 When fully loaded, the Z-1 weighed 7,740 kg.